cran/sars/README.md

 richness on larger islands / sample areas.
 Version 1.3.0 has added functions for fitting, evaluating and plotting a range of commonly used piecewise SAR models (see Matthews and Rigal (2021) for details on these functions).
+Version 2.0.0 has added functions to fit a range of habitat and countryside SAR models, along with associated plot and prediction functions.

-As this is version 1.3.7 of the package, it is possible that there are some bugs in places.
-Please report any issues to us via GitHub.
+Please report any bugs or issues to us via GitHub.

 The package has an associated vignette that provides examples of how to use the package, and an accompanying paper (Matthews et al. 2019).